Mushymato/MachineControlPanel/README.md

 ### Interaction between Rules and Inputs

-Should the current rules settings completely prevent an input from being placed into a machine, it will be shown as semi-transparent on the input page and become unclickable until the relevant rules are enabled again.
+Should the current rules settings completely prevent an input from being placed into a machine, it will be shown as semi-transparent on the input page and become uncheckable until the relevant rules are enabled again.

 For example, if the first bone items rule on the bone mill is disabled, all bone items except for bone fragments will become semi-transparent on the input page.